 Two essay prizes are awarded annually; one to an undergraduate student and the other to a postgraduate (MA or PhD) student and 4 runner up prizes.

-- One year's membership to the Design History Society (includes subscription to the Journal of Design History)
+- One year's membership of the Design History Society (includes subscription to the Journal of Design History)

-- Free place at the Design History Society conference "Design and Displacement", 6-8 September 2018, Parsons School of Design, New York, and a free place at the gala dinner
+- Free place at the Design History Society conference “Design and Transience” in September 2023

-- Initial selection criteria should reflect the internal assessment requirements of the nominating institution; for example, an essay graded First Class Honours, or of MA or PhD standard
+- Initial selection criteria should reflect the internal assessment requirements of the nominating institution: for example, an essay graded First Class Honours.

 - The following attributes should be present in every essay selected for submission, both at undergraduate and postgraduate level: